Life insurance and divorce are two things people do not consider to be very exciting. Divorce by itself can be devastating.

 Term life insurance during divorce makes sense for a wide variety of reasons.
 When you decide to buy term life insurance, you need to know what durations are available to you.
 Term life insurance typically runs in increments of five years.
 The shortest policy you can lock up is what’s known as an “ART”.
 ART stands for “Annual Renewable Term”.
 These policies are usually not in your best interest in most circumstances.
 You may think it is the best option because year one it will be the cheapest.
 By year two, it will not be as cheap anymore.
 These policies hold no obligation to keep your premium “locked” at a certain level premium.
 They will continue to rise over the years eventually costing you more than a level premium term.
 Level Premium terms often come with the following options:

-A divorce decree will have different stipulations or requirements on a case by case evaluation.
+Life insurance and divorce and or a divorce decree will have different stipulations or requirements on a case by case evaluation.
 Often, you are required to carry life insurance that will supplement or cover alimony and child support obligations in the event of your death.
 Once you pass away, most legal systems do not believe you are off the hook to provide for your family.
 In many circumstances, this is the primary reason you are being asked to get life insurance in the first place.

 If this is the case, you already know the coverage amount you need.
 You need to find the best rates and fastest way to get the coverage.
 Work with an independent broker.
 They can ensure you get the most comprehensive budget-friendly life insurance policy.
 If you are not quite sure how much coverage to get, try performing the following on your own or with an independent life insurance agent.